Sourgum Guide

 Clean, contaminate-free dirt can be recycled, reused, and disposed of in many different ways, including:

-1. Dirt Dumpster Rental
+1. Dumpster Rental

-Benefits Things to Consider
+BenefitsThings to Consider

 Receive your all-inclusive rate before the rental even arrivesMust load dirt into dumpster yourself

-Reliable, scheduled disposal of dirtBest for larger amounts of dirt like from construction or landscaping projects
+Reliable, scheduled disposal of dirtBest for larger amounts of dirt, like from construction or landscaping projects

-No need to be home for pickup Most dirt dumpsters can only be filled with dirt or sometimes dirt and C&D materials
+No need to be home for pickupMost dirt dumpsters can only be filled with dirt or sometimes dirt and C&D materials

-2. Recycling Dirt
+2. Dirt Recycling

-Facilities that accept dirt for recycling:
+These facilities accept dirt for recycling::

 • Landfills and transfer stations